‹ Back to the Journal Journal — March 29, 2026 · Model Comparison · 8 Min Read

 When Wan 2.7 wins

+Run a five-shot test.
 Try Wan 2.7's multi-shot mode in AI Studio — write one scene description, get a full sequence with locked identity.
 Sora 2 lives next to it on the Roster for the moments where it wins.

 When Sora 2 wins